Resonite-Community-Projects/community_events.resonite/README.md

 being returned by the API.
 Keep in mind that this 3 fields will be striped of their space, new line, some special char and will be lowered for detect this string.

-By default the system have a discord guild whitelist for avoid abuse.
-If you want to add a guild to the whitelist you need to add it with the list of the key `DISCORD_GUILDS_WHITELISTED` in the `config.toml` configuration file.
 For found what is the id of a guild you can use the script `get_discord_server_list.py` who return the list of guild where the bot is present.